-Guidelines Compliance &amp; Enforcement (Criminal Prosecution, Regulatory Sanctions and Removal from the Roll) 5.1.4 Regulatory sanctions may be appropriate if the breach: is relatively serious; and poses actual or likely risk of consumer harm.
-5.1.5 Regulatory sanctions may include: initiating a prosecution for a criminal breach of the Uniform Law. seeking an injunction. making a practising certificate decision: imposing conditions on grant or renewal. imposing, or varying, conditions pending criminal proceedings. varying or revoking conditions during currency of certificate. refusing grant or renewal. cancelling or suspending. restricting the making of further applications. refusing to grant or renew, or amend, suspend or cancel foreign lawyer registration. external intervention: appointing a supervisor of trust money. applying to the Supreme Court for appointment of receiver. applying to disqualify a person from being a lay associate. in relation to law practices : applying to disqualify a person (other than a legal practitioner) from being a Criminal Prosecutions partner, director, officer, employee or agent of a law practice.
-6.1 The Board may institute or continue a criminal prosecution, under s.154 of the Application Act, when: there is a reasonable prospect of a finding of guilt; and the prosecution would be in the public interest.
+Guidelines Compliance & Enforcement (Criminal Prosecution, Regulatory Sanctions and Removal from the Roll) 5.1.4 Regulatory sanctions may be appropriate if the breach: is relatively serious; and poses actual or likely risk of consumer harm.
+5.1.5 Regulatory sanctions may include: initiating a prosecution for a criminal breach of the Uniform Law. seeking an injunction. making a practising certificate decision: imposing conditions on grant or renewal. imposing, or varying, conditions pending criminal proceedings. varying or revoking conditions during currency of certificate. refusing grant or renewal. cancelling or suspending. immediately suspending. restricting the making of further applications. refusing to grant or renew, or amend, suspend or cancel foreign lawyer registration. external intervention: appointing a supervisor of trust money. appointing a manager. applying to the Supreme Court for appointment of receiver. applying to disqualify a person from being a lay associate. in relation to law practices: applying to disqualify a practice from providing all or specified legal services. applying to disqualify a person (other than a legal practitioner) from being a partner, director, officer, employee or agent of a law practice.